akshita-k06/SVPCET-Hackathon-The-Hack-Backpackers-02/README.md

 1. Python(Django)
 2. Database sqlite and mysql

+## Website link

+To see our website, please check out our website link : http://socialshout.psmweb.in/

 ## Video Link

-Mention the video link containing demo of the project here.
-(example -To see the demo, check out : https://reactjs.org/.)
+To see the demo, check out : https://drive.google.com/file/d/1L_N-xwezTMVNQJB-PwS1gcyqgfwJ9q1g/view?usp=sharing

 ## To run this project, run following commands